 That was when I realized two things: I probably didn’t know all that I should, and I certainly didn’t know how to tell others about it in a quick, easy-to-understand way.

 I remember how overwhelmed I was looking on the internet when I first found out I couldn’t have gluten.
 So, I put all of these thoughts together and decided to make a website: Glügle Gluten-Free.

 The goal of Glügle Gluten-Free is to have an easy-to-understand place to go to get the information you need when you first find out you have Celiac Disease/gluten intolerance/gluten sensitivity and also have it be a place to go back to for the latest news, recipes, product reviews, and discussions.

 In addition, I want to make this part of the larger, gluten-free community.
 There are a lot of marvelous websites, blogs, etc. out there, and I want to show those places off.

 I’ve done a lot of research.
 I will always be getting and gathering information from the latest versions of books, magazines, and trusted sources.
 The website will be constantly updated.

-There are so many people are finding out everyday that they need this information.
+There are so many people who are finding out every day that they need this information.
 So, the more of us out there talking about it, spreading the word, and creating environments to come together and support each other, the better.